ageitgey/node-unfluff/README.md

 - `lang` - The language of the document, either detected or supplied by you.
 - `description` - The description of the document, from &lt;meta&gt; tags
 - `favicon` - The url of the document's [favicon](http://en.wikipedia.org/wiki/Favicon).
+- `links` - An array of links embedded within the article text. (text and href for each)

 This is returned as a simple json object.